German tank sale to Saudi Arabia likely to be cancelled - newspaper

 German media have reported interest by Saudi Arabia in buying up to 800 Leopard 2 tanks from Germany.
 Such reports are never confirmed because of the sensitivity of arms deals.

-The newspaper said Saudi Arabia had tried for years to get the tanks from German firms Krauss-Maffei Wegmann and Rheinmetall and had some 18 billion euros ($25 billion) available in its budget for the purchase.
+The newspaper said Saudi Arabia had tried for years to get the tanks from German firms Krauss-Maffei Wegmann and Rheinmetall and had some 18 billion euros (14 billion pounds) available in its budget for the purchase.

 "The government will not approve the disputed export," Bild am Sonntag newspaper reported, citing government sources.